-No juvenile offender shall be formally booked without the authorization of the arresting officer's supervisor, or in the supervisor's absence, the Supervisor.
+No juvenile offender shall be formally booked without the authorization of the arresting officer's supervisor, or in his/her absence, the Supervisor.

 Any juvenile 14 years of age or older who is taken into custody for a felony, or any juvenile whose acts amount to a sex crime, shall be booked, fingerprinted, and photographed.